brennan252/VR-Store-Builder/README.md

 ## Testing
 ### Template Build
+Make sure the *goal.txt files are taken from the goal for templateBuild() (particularly if you expext changes to html or js output code.

-Run: `npm run-script test-templateBuild` to make sure templateBuild generates html and javascript as expected
+Then, run: `npm run-script test-templateBuild` to make sure templateBuild generates html and javascript as expected.

 ### Expanding Coverage
 Should add Unit Tests for 'buildUtilities' and the Aframe component(right now just one 'info-panel-*' component).